Chief Scientific Adviser

 He has been awarded the Rosenhain Medal, Institute of Materials (1997), the Hughes Medal, Royal Society (2001) and the Holweck Medal, French Physics Society (2002).

-In 1999 John was elected Fellow of the Royal Society and ten years later was elected Physical Sciences Secretary and Vice-President of the Royal Society, a post he holds until 2014.
+In 1999, John was elected Fellow of the Royal Society (FRS) and ten years later was elected Physical Sciences Secretary and Vice-President of the Royal Society.
+In 2013, he was appointed a Fellow of the Royal Academy of Engineering (FREng); and in the 2014 Queen's Birthday Honours list, he received a knighthood (Kt) for services to science.